Management and accountability

 Forest Service Management Board

 The Forest Service Management Board consists of the Directors of the Agency.
 (Under the Agency structure Directors are NICS grade 6 or 7 and Heads of Branch /Function are DP level).
-Normally, the Board will meet monthly and meetings will be chaired by the Chief Executive and Agency Accounting Officer.
+Normally, the Board will meet 6 times per year and meetings will be chaired by the Chief Executive who is the Chief Forest officer and Agency Accounting Officer.
 Exceptionally, the CE will appoint a deputy.
 Members are expected to place a priority on attendance although there will be no quorum.

 - Head of Corporate Services (Marcus McAuley)